As used in this chapter, the term:

-- "Mayor" means the Mayor of the District of Columbia or his or her designated agent.
+- "Mayor" means the Mayor of the District of Columbia or the Mayor's designated agent.

 Historical and Statutory